 (b) the person is in any other part of the Kalumburu Community and continuously maintains possession of, but does not consume, the liquor.

-(2) A person does not commit an offence under regulation 8(1) if the person brings the liquor, causes the liquor to be brought, or possesses the liquor, for the purpose of a religious service conducted at Our Lady of the Assumption Church, Kalumburu.
+(2) A person does not commit an offence under regulation 8(1) if the person brings the liquor, causes the liquor to be brought, or possesses the liquor, for the purpose of a religious service conducted by a member of clergy of the Catholic Church.

+[Regulation 9 amended: Gazette 6 Jul 2018 p.
+2545.]